 Why Optimizing a Website for Speed Matters?

-In today’s fast-paced environment people are constantly exploring new ways of multitasking and efficiency.
+In today’s fast-paced environment, people constantly explore new forms of multitasking and efficiency.
 As a result, website loading speed is a crucial part of both search engine optimization (SEO) and user experience (UX)

-Nowadays, users tend to have little patience for websites with longer loading time.
-This would only lead to an increase in bounce rates and lower average time on page.
+Nowadays, users tend to have little patience for websites with long loading times.
+This would only lead to increased bounce rates and lower average time on the page.

-In fact, research shows that longer loading time has a negative effect on conversion rate as well.
-Google has also indicated that site speed and page speed as a result is one of the signals used by its algorithm to rank pages.
+In fact, research shows that a longer loading time also hurts your conversion rate.
+Google has also indicated that site speed and page speed, as a result, is one of the signals used by its algorithm to rank pages.

 How Fast Should My Website Load?

 But that’s not as easy as it sounds.

 You should constantly be monitoring your page loading speed, and for you to be successful at it, you need to have a number in mind, and that number is 3 seconds or less.